POSTED: 8 Feb 2026

 What is Medroxyprogesterone Acetate?

 Medroxyprogesterone acetate is a synthetic form of the hormone progesterone.
 It has a wide range of uses in medicine.
 These include hormone replacement therapy (HRT), endometriosis, abnormal menstrual bleeding and as an injectable contraceptive (Depo-Provera).
 It works primarily by mimicking some of the effects of natural progesterone in the body.
-It can also suppress the release of gonadotropins (LH and FSH) which are the hormones that normally regulate the reproductive system in men and women.
-This suppression can in turn indirectly reduce the production of androgen hormones like testosterone.
+It can also block the release of gonadotropins (LH and FSH), which are the hormones that normally regulate the reproductive system in men and women.
+This suppression can then reduce the production of androgen hormones like testosterone.
 It’s this indirect anti-androgenic action that has led to interest in MPA for androgenetic alopecia.
 In theory, reducing circulating androgen levels or blocking their effects locally in the scalp could help protect hair follicles from DHT-driven miniaturisation.

 How Does MPA Work for Hair Loss?